Chazzyburger/MyWay/README.md

 # MyWay

-Simple program to complete test sent over by My Way
+Simple program to complete test sent over by My Way.

 Download the project then run the MyWayTest.exe file in the Executable folder to run.

+Made in Visual Basic.

-Completed by Charles Cowan
+Completed by Charles Cowan.